v3DJG6GL/truecharts_master/charts/stable/immich/docs/Migrate to VectorChord.md

 ## Prerequisite

+- This guide is made and tested with Immich chart 24.13.2.
+Make sure you are on chart version 24.x.x .
-In this guide we are using the shell of the CNPG pods.
+- In this guide we are using the shell of the CNPG pods.
 How to exec in a pod, is something we assume you're familiar with.
-Also you need to be familiar with running 'kubectl' commands.
+- Also you need to be familiar with running 'kubectl' commands.
-We assume Immich is in the namespace `Immich`, when different adapt accordingly.
+- We assume Immich is in the namespace `Immich`, when different adapt accordingly.

 ## Change database user rights